Jump to a mobile-friendly version.

 Classroom Investment Funds

 With the goal of enhancing the teaching environment at SRS, the SSEF provides a $300 check to every full-time teacher to purchase individualized classroom supplies in support of the curriculum.
+Part-time teachers receive a check for $150 and Kindergarten paraprofessionals receive a check for $50.

 International Baccalaureate Training